Introduction to Chmod in Linux and How to Change File Permissions

 Use the chmod command to modify a file’s permissions.
 Also, it enables recursive file permission changes so that you can set numerous files and subdirectories with a single command.
-How to Change File Permissions Recursively with chmod in Linux?
+How to Change File Permissions Recursively chmod linux?

 - A terminal window or command line (Ctrl+Alt+F2 or Alt+T)